MoeraOrg/moeraorg.github.io/administration/installation/running.md

 ```

 `User=` and `Group=` define the user and the group that will be used by
 the `moera-node` process.
-Do not forget to create the user and the group in your
+Remember to create the user and the group in your
 system.

 The WAR file is located in `/srv/moera-node` directory in the example above.
 If